 Get a Lighter, Brighter Smile

-Teeth whitening is a great option for patients who have an upcoming special occasion, or are looking for an effective way to change the look of their smile.
-At Cityview Family Dental Centre, our dentists offer both in-office and at-home treatment options for patients in Ottawa.Request Appointment
+Teeth whitening can be a great option for patients who have an upcoming special occasion, or are looking for an effective way to change the look of their smile.
+At Cityview Family Dental Centre in Ottawa, our dentists offer both in-office and at-home treatment options for patients in Ottawa.Request Appointment

 What is Professional Teeth Whitening?

 Professional teeth whitening is a safe and effective way to remove stains and lighten the colour your teeth.

 With age, teeth become more vulnerable to staining from food and other substances.
 Particles are naturally attracted to a tooth's enamel, and products like coffee, tea, berries and tobacco are notorious for staining teeth.

 The bleaching agents using during the teeth whitening treatment process are designed to reverse these effects of aging and staining, lightening the colour of your teeth.